 Below are the broad criteria for auditions and interview for our various study areas.
 Precise audition or interview guidelines will be issued after you apply for study at BIMM Institute.

-Performance (Guitar, Bass, Drums, Vocals) and Songwriting
+Performance (Guitar, Bass, Drums, Vocals), Songwriting and Joint Honours

 After your audition, you’ll be debriefed by a member of the Admissions Team and this is an opportunity for you to ask any questions regarding the course you’re applying for.
 We’ll then either make you an offer of study, or suggest how you can develop your skills further to meet the required standard for entry to your course.